-Sir David Reid, Chairman
+Sir Crispin Davis, Chairman

 Adrian worked in investment banking and fund management for over 20 years.
 He currently manages his own portfolio of investments.
 He was a founding partner of Lydian Asset Management, a global hedge fund specialising in convertible bonds and credit from September 1999 to March 2011.
 Until July 1999, Adrian was a Managing Director at Bankers Trust, an American investment bank where he started his career in 1990.

 He held a number of trading and risk management roles in both London and Hong Kong.
 Adrian was awarded a BSc (Hons.) in Banking and International Finance from the City University Business School, London, in 1989.
 He is married with three children.

 Alastair is a Partner at Stamford Partners, a leading specialised investment banking firm that focuses on European food and beverage industries.
 The firm provides independent financial advisory services on mergers, acquisitions, disposals and capital raisings, as well as strategic advisory in on corporate development.
 Prior to this Alastair worked for Paribas and then Deutsche Bank where he was a long-standing Managing Director in the European Consumer & Retail team.

 Alastair has a law degree (LLB) from Aberdeen University, is a qualified Chartered Accountant and is a fluent French speaker.
 He is married with two young children.

 Andrew read law at Cambridge University and has specialised in employment law since qualifying as a solicitor and joining Taylor Wessing in 1985.
 He was made a partner in 1991 and, in 1996, he set up the Employment and Pensions Department.